 Dental Website SEO: A Quick Checklist

 Most new patients find a dentist by searching Google.
-Getting your pages right is what determines whether they find you or your competitor:
+Getting the pages right is what determines whether they find your client or a competitor:

-• Include your city name in the page title, first paragraph, and at least one heading on every page
+• Include the city name in the page title, first paragraph, and at least one heading on every page

 • Write a unique meta description for every page, especially treatment pages